Om Bheem Bush

 Om Bheem Bush is a 2024 Indian Telugu-language horror comedy film written and directed by Sree Harsha Konuganti and produced by Sunil Balusu under the banner V Celluloid.
-The film features Sree Vishnu in a dual role, alongside Priyadarshi, Rahul Ramakrishna, Srikanth Iyengar, Preity Mukhundhan, and Ayesha Khan in the lead roles.
+The film features Preity Mukhundhan, Sree Vishnu in a dual role, alongside Priyadarshi, Rahul Ramakrishna, Srikanth Iyengar, and Ayesha Khan in the lead roles.
 Music is composed by Sunny M.R and cinematography by Raj Thota.
-The film released theatrical on 22 March 2024.
+The film released theatrical on 22 March 2024 and was successful at the box office.

 Plot

-In the village of Bhairavapuram, friends Krish, Vinay, and Madhav explore the haunted Sampangi Mahal seeking hidden treasure.
-They encounter the ghost of Sampangi, a noblewoman cursed to guard the palace's secrets.
+In the fictional village of Bhairavapuram, friends Krish, Vinay, and Madhav explore the haunted Sampangi Mahal seeking hidden treasure.
+After arriving there, they disguise themselves as magicians and fixes all the problems of the villager, gaining their trust.
+In between that, Krish fall in love with the Sarpanch's daughter Jalaja, who is caged in her house by her toxic father.
+Krish helps Jalaja, thus gaining her love.
+They also befriends a cook named Ratthalu.
+Finally, the Sarpanch give Krish, Vinay and Madhav a quest to encounter the ghost of Sampangi, a noblewoman cursed to guard the palace's secrets.
 Facing perilous challenges, they uncover the tragic history behind Sampangi's plight.
 Through courage and friendship, they confront the ghost and find the treasure, discovering the true riches of redemption.
 Emerging from the ordeal, they leave with a profound understanding of love, loyalty and thought.